 To avoid ongoing difficulties with a parent, may the student be assigned another teacher?

-If you have any questions about dealing with a difficult parent, or any other matter, please contact the TCTA Legal Department at 888-879-8282.
+Members with additional questions about dealing with parents, or any other job-related issue should call the TCTA Legal Department at 888-879-8282.